scottTomaszewski/obsidian-inline-admonitions/README.md

 - `Prefix` defines the text at the start of the codeblock to trigger the Inline Admonition.
 - `Hide prefix text` - if enabled, the triggering prefix text will not show in the Inline Admonition.
-- `Icon` allows you to select an icon to include at the beginning of the inline admonition.

 ### Suffix Type